 Which Questions though?

 The main areas that you need to brush upon are background information, their awareness about your products and company, and their decision making processes.
 Through questions, you can make a transition to re-account the purchase or interaction they have made recently.
-While asking questions about how aware they are of your brand, you could also interject a few questions that would get you specific answers about how they realized their need and how they decided to deal with it.
+While asking questions about how aware they are of your brand using a Likert scale question type, you could also interject a few questions that would get you specific answers about how they realized their need and how they decided to deal with it.

 For example, imagine you are a pet food brand.
 You could collect information about the phase where they decided to give store-bought pet food a shot.
 Ask what made them move on from homemade pet foods.
 It is in that answer that lies the potential for a new marketing strategy for your brand.
 Asking, where they went for further details, can give you a few ideas about new ways to reach your customers.
 Utilize these questions to identify the factors that come into play while decision making.
 Asking the right questions is the proper way to fetch the right answers.
 While you are at it, why don’t you find out how to identify the perfect market research tool for your purpose?